-U.S. Consumer Staples Under Pressure
+Consumer Staples Under Pressure

-Shares of consumer staples companies are down over 17% from their highs over the past year and have underperformed the broader market.
-The main reasons for the declines include investors favouring stocks in higher-growth sectors, sluggish sales growth, and more recently, higher expenses.
+Shares of consumer staples companies are down 9% from the beginning of the year and have underperformed the broader market.
+The main reasons for the declines include investors favoring stocks in higher-growth sectors, sluggish sales growth, and more recently, higher expenses.

-Investors Favour Growth in a Growing Economy - From 2008 to 2016, investors favoured consumer staples companies because their dividend yields were attractive relative to yields on government bonds like the 10-year Treasury.
+Investors Favor Growth in a Growing Economy - From 2008 to 2016, investors favored consumer staples companies because their dividend yields were attractive relative to yields on government bonds like the 10-year Treasury.
 This led to high valuations for consumer staples companies.
 When the Federal Reserve began raising interest rates and the economy started picking up steam, investors began selling consumer staples stocks and began buying stocks in faster-growing sectors like technology.
 Consumer staples companies traditionally underperform immediately following higher interest rates, but often outperform over the couple of years following higher interest rates as the economy heats up and investors become concerned the economy will slow.
 While it is difficult to predict when, we do believe consumer staples stocks will once again be viewed positively by investors.